Josip Broz Tito: Tito–Stalin split

-Tito's estrangement from the USSR enabled Yugoslavia to obtain U.S. aid via the Economic Cooperation Administration (ECA), the same U.S. aid institution that administered the Marshall Plan.
-Still, Tito did not agree to align with the West, which was a common consequence of accepting American aid at the time.
-After Stalin's death in 1953, relations with the USSR were relaxed, and Tito began to receive aid from the Comecon as well.
+Tito's estrangement from the USSR enabled Yugoslavia to obtain US aid via the Economic Cooperation Administration (ECA).
+Still, Tito did not agree to align with the West, which was a common consequence of accepting American aid.
+After Stalin's death in 1953, relations with the USSR relaxed, and Tito began to receive aid from the Comecon as well.
 In this way, Tito played East–West antagonism to his advantage.
-Instead of choosing sides, he was instrumental in kick-starting the Non-Aligned Movement, which would function as a "third way" for countries interested in staying outside of the East–West divide.
+Instead of choosing sides, he was instrumental in kick-starting the Non-Aligned Movement, which functioned as a "third way" for countries interested in staying outside the East–West divide.

-The event was significant not only for Yugoslavia and Tito, but also for the global development of socialism, since it was the first major split between Communist states, casting doubt on Comintern's claims for socialism to be a unified force that would eventually control the whole world, as Tito became the first (and the only successful) socialist leader to defy Stalin's leadership in the Cominform.
-This rift with the Soviet Union brought Tito much international recognition, but also triggered a period of instability often referred to as the Informbiro period.
+The event was significant not only for Yugoslavia, but for the global development of socialism.
+It was the first major split between Communist states, casting doubt on Comintern's claims for socialism to be a unified force that would eventually control the world, as Tito became the first, and only successful, socialist leader to defy Stalin's leadership in the Cominform.
+This rift with the Soviet Union brought Tito international recognition, but triggered instability often referred to as the Informbiro period.
 Tito's form of communism was labelled "Titoism" by Moscow, which encouraged purges and repression against suspected and accused "Titoites'" throughout the Eastern Bloc.
 Some Trotskyists considered Tito to be an 'unconscious Trotskyist' because of the split.
 However, this was rejected by Ted Grant in 1949 who asserted there were no fundamental principled differences between Stalin and Tito.
 He said they were both 'proletarian Bonapartists' ruling deformed workers' states – Tito modelling his regime on that of Stalin's.